-The Demand Analysis Calculator (DAC) is a cross platform (Windows, OS X, Linux) program that allows users with minimal familiarity with statistical software to easily employ behavior economic analyses to consumption data.
-The DAC a tool that facilitates the calculation of analyses common in economic and behavior economic research.
+The Demand Curve Analyzer (DCA) is a cross platform (Windows, OS X, Linux) program that allows users with minimal familiarity with statistical software to easily employ behavior economic analyses to consumption data.
+The DCA a tool that facilitates the calculation of analyses common in economic and behavior economic research.
 These methods have been used in a range of basic and applied research and have historically required extensive training and costly software to perform.

 Fast Talker is a cross platform mobile application designed to be used by educators and clinicians treating a range of communication disorders.
 It is designed to be used within evidence-based practices as a tool to both teach and enhance alternative and augmentative forms of communication.

 The Escalation Simulator is a modeling tool that simulates the predicted escalation of commitment in a "no-win" situation.
 It is constructed in the fashion of a sequential learning task, modeling how a history of reinforcement may engender later escalation.